fajarpnugroho/patungan/README.md

 # Patungan

-Learn something new about MVP architecture, i try to build this architecture based on MVP mosby (https://github.com/sockeqwe/mosby).
+This is another free project to learn something new about MVP architecture, i try to build this project with architecture based on MVP mosby (https://github.com/sockeqwe/mosby).